khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 Validation is shown inline and may happen in real-time or on form submission.
 Real-time validation should confirm correct content or help prevent users from submitting the form with incorrect information.

-Validation should always be visible and not placed in a tooltip.
-The validation message is placed directly below the input, and above any help text.
+A validation message should always be visible and not placed in a tooltip.
+The message is placed directly below the input and above any help text.

 There are three types of validation messages: